 - A schedule of business debts

-Quick note: This list is not all-inclusive.
-Consult with your lender to learn more about the documents you need to apply for a loan.
+This list of documents can expand depending on where you get your loan.
+Consult with your lender to learn more about the documents you need to apply for a loan so you don’t hit any speed bumps during the application process.